Mutefish0/msdf-bmfont-xml/README.md

 [![npm version](https://badge.fury.io/js/msdf-bmfont-xml.svg)](https://badge.fury.io/js/msdf-bmfont-xml)
 ![npm](https://img.shields.io/npm/dm/msdf-bmfont-xml.svg)

+Forked from [soimy/msdf-bmfont-xml](https://github.com/soimy/msdf-bmfont-xml).
+This modified version prioritizes using the `msdfgen` in your PATH over the prebuilt binary included in the project.

 Converts a `.ttf` font file into multichannel signed distance fields, then outputs packed spritesheets and an `xml(.fnt}` / `txt(.fnt)` or `json` representation of an AngelCode BMFont file.

 Signed distance fields are a method of reproducing vector shapes from a texture representation, popularized in [this paper by Valve](http://www.valvesoftware.com/publications/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf).